Skip to main content

 The Bottom Line

-If a car accident prevented you from working, the at-fault driver's insurance owes you compensation for every dollar of income you lost.
+If a car accident prevented you from working, the at-fault driver's insurance owes you compensation for every dollar of income you lost -- whether you are a salaried employee, a 1099 gig worker, or self-employed.
 In North Carolina, you can recover both the wages you have already missed and, for serious injuries, the future earning capacity you have lost.
+As a bonus that surprises many people, lost wages received as part of a physical injury settlement are generally tax-free under federal law.
 The key is documentation -- without proper evidence of your income and missed work, the insurance company will minimize or deny this part of your claim.

 What Qualifies as Lost Wages